Great Copywriting Examples for Homepages - Hospitality Copywriting

 C is very vague, while B plays with a short sentence-like structure that could figure as a slogan for the hotel.

-So, make your above the fold space the space where you’ll “hit” the reader’s eye with your most valuable asset you have.
+So, make your above-the-fold space the space where you’ll “hit” the reader’s eye with your most valuable asset you have.
+Think Octant (the video in the hero section mentioned as exemplary above).

 How would you improve bad copywriting in C’s case to make it better?